Follow these steps to remove glue spots from non-washable fabrics such as acetate, fiberglass, rayon, silk, triacetate and wool:

 - Keep the area and pad moist and warm, but do not let the wet area spread.

-- When no more stain is removed, flush thoroughly with water and allow to dry.
+- When you can't remove the stain any longer, flush thoroughly with water and allow it to dry.